mv-lab/nilut/README.md

 - NILUTs are a novel application of implicit neural representations for color manipulation!
 In particular the multi-style encoding and implicit blending of styles.

 <img src="media/cnilut.png" alt="Halt" width="600">

+### Frequent questions

+> where is the full dataset?

+We are working on hosting it, should be available by the end of July.
+If you need it asap please contact us.
+So far you can download a demo dataset to test out the model fitting and pre-trained models.
+The 3D LUTs are released under CC 4.0 license.
+The images are from [Adobe MIT5K dataset](https://data.csail.mit.edu/graphics/fivek/) and therefore keeps the original license.

+> how the style interpolation works?

+First of all, is a cool feature, we are working on it, and more work in that direction is coming :)
+The implicit style blending is similar to the interpolation in other implicit neural representations (INRs) -- pixel interpolation in 2D INRs such as SIREN, novel view synthesis in 3D with NeRF. **The more training points, the better the interpolation function is**.
+In our example [nilut-multiblend.ipynb](nilut-multiblend.ipynb) we provide a CNILUT with encoded 3D LUT styles and trained on the blending basis `[0.33, 0.33, 0.33]` (i.e. equal contribution of each style).
+To achieve "any" blending, more training points are required to learn the manifold of styles, for example `[0.5, 0.5, 0]` `[0.5, 0, 0.5]` `[0, 0.5, 0.5]` etc.
+Training can take time, but once it is trained, a simple MLP encodes multiple 3D LUTs and can accurately blend them, moreover, since the model is constrained to pixel-wise transformations, no artifacts are introduced.

 ----